Xalgorithms/general-documentation/concepts/on.rule.systems.md

 generalized operations that can be specifically instantiated for particular data.

-# On Categorizing Interlibr and Xalgo
+# Categorizing Interlibr and Xalgo